A charge monomial basis of the Garsia-Procesi ring: Background

 We define the \textit{charge} word $\cw(w)$ of permutation $w$ to be the following:

-We can see that $\cw(w)$ can be computed by the same algorithm we use to compute the cocharge word, except with left and right exchanged.
+We can see that $\cw(w)$ can be computed by the same algorithm we use to compute the cocharge word, except with left and right interchanged.
 The statistic $\textit{charge}(w)$ is the sum of the letters in $\cw(w)$.

 Lascoux-Sch\"{u}tzenberger \cite{LS1} proved that charge is the unique statistic on words that satisfies a set of properties, one of them being the following: